Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is May 1835.

 Location.
-38° 19.718′ N, 79° 28.542′ W. Marker is near McDowell, Virginia, in Highland County.
-Marker can be reached from U.S. 250, on the right when traveling east.
+Marker has been reported permanently removed.
+It was located near 38° 19.718′ N, 79° 28.542′ W. Marker was near McDowell, Virginia, in Highland County.
+It could be reached from U.S. 250, on the right when traveling east.
 Located in the Civil War Preservation's Trust McDowell Battlefield.
 Touch for map.
-Marker is in this post office area: Mc Dowell VA 24458, United States of America.
-Touch for directions.
+Marker was in this post office area: Mc Dowell VA 24458, United States of America.

 Civil War Preservation Trust image.
 Click for more information.